 The second and fourth factors above call into focus what an unpaid internship is supposed to be all about.
 An internship is supposed to be about the intern’s benefit and not about free work for the employer.
 Even if an internship is with a charitable, educational or religious institution, it must be to help and train the intern.
 If it is not, it must be a paid internship.

 If you have been an unpaid intern recently in Massachusetts, it makes sense to examine this test.
-Many unpaid interns will be entitled to recovery three times the state minimum wage ($24/hour) for their work and attorneys’ fees and costs.
+Many unpaid interns will be entitled to recovery three times the state minimum wage ($38.25/hour as of Jan, 2021, figure will adjust in the future) for their work and attorneys’ fees and costs.
 These cases can also often be brought on a class action basis.
 Feel free to get in touch via firstname.lastname@example.org or 617-338-9400 if you are interested in exploring bringing a lawsuit for unpaid wages arising out of an internship.